1/72 scale Hasegawa kit of the F-102 Delta Dagger of the USAF in Europe

 But let's look briefly at their history.....

 The Convair F-102 Delta Dagger was the first operational supersonic interceptor and delta-wing fighter of the USAF.
 Its main purpose was to intercept invading Soviet bomber fleets and no gun was fitted, only missiles to intercept.
 It used an internal weapons bay to carry both guided missiles and rockets.
 Its wing was designed after many aerodynamic high speed exploration using swept wings and delta wings like on the Convair XF-92.
-The F-102 got a Delat wing and the prototype flew October 1953 but experienced an unknown high drag.
+The F-102 got also a delta wing and the prototype flew October 1953 but experienced an unknown high drag.
 Tests revealed this to be caused by the pressure distribution along the aircraft length and cross-section.
 So as originally designed, it could not achieve supersonic flight.
-A major fuselage redesign was made, using the technique called area ruling.
+A major fuselage redesign was made, using the technique called area ruling where overall fuselage + wing forward cross section area was adapted station wise.

 The USAF put the type into service April 1956, primarily in the Air Defense Command.
 It was armed with missiles only.
-During its career, a wing XX modification on some aircraft was also done with a cambered wing tip, reducing drag .
-The type was also starting in 1962 used in the Vietnam war until 1968.
+During its career, a delta wing XX modification on some aircraft was also done with a cambered wing tip, reducing drag.
+From 1962 it was used in the Vietnam war until 1968.

 Many of the